Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Technology resources are classified as school property, and are owned by the District and are subject to the District’s rights under contract and law.
-Technology resources must be used efficiently in the interests of the District and for the educational purposes for which they were intended.
+Technology resources are classified as school property, and are owned by our District and are subject to our District’s rights under contract and law.
+Technology resources must be used efficiently in the interests of our District and for educational purposes for which they were intended.
 Users are required to follow the guidelines outlined in this Policy, as well as other school rules and related policies.

 -

 “Web resources” are a collection of tools that enable interaction on the Internet and include, but not limited to, blogs, wikis, podcasts, social media, email, and other forms of electronic communication.
-The District provides access to many hosted (in-District) web resources for use by its staff and students.
+Our District provides access to many hosted (in-district) web resources for use by its staff and students.

 Limitations

-Technology resources provided by the District are for educational purposes only.
-Acceptable uses are those which support the District mission, vision, and Strategic Plan.
-Technology resources, like any other school property, are owned by and the property of the District and subject to the District’s rights under contract and law.
-At any time without warning, the District may remove computer software and move or delete data stored on networked systems.
+Technology resources provided by our District are for educational purposes only.
+Acceptable uses are those which support Our District mission, vision, and Strategic Plan.
+Technology resources, like any other school property, are owned by and the property of our District and subject to our District’s rights under contract and law.
+At any time without warning, our District may remove computer software and move or delete data stored on networked systems.
 The use of technology resources and web resources are considered an extension of the classroom.

 -